keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 ## Deployment of a SLOW implementation of the Simplenode service

-To demonstrate the benefits of having quality gates, we will now deploy a version of the simplenode service with a terribly slow response time.
+To demonstrate the benefits of having quality gates, we will now deploy a version of the simplenode service with terribly slow response time.

 * To trigger the deployment of this version, please execute the following command: